 Of course, if you want to bring in the portable playard and set it up in the bathroom, you could put your kid inside it to play.
 Read my article on travel cribs vs pack ‘n play for some product ideas.
 You’ll also find some pack ‘n play products in this article.

 A pack n’ play is perfect if you have a large bathroom but what do you do when the space is limited?
 This is when a bit of creativity is called for and I’ve compiled some ideas for you for newborns, older babies and toddlers.

 Ideas on What I Can Do With My Newborn or Older Baby While I Shower

 If you’re a first-time parent, the prospect of taking a shower with a newborn in the house can be a daunting one.
 You could always try and make sure you shower while your partner is still at home but sometimes it doesn’t work out that way.
-So, it’s a good idea to have a few tricks up your sleeve for those days when you’re home alone with your newborn.

 - You could wait until your newborn is asleep in their portable bassinet.
 Place the bassinet on the floor at the open door of the bathroom and take your shower knowing all you have to do is peek out and check on your baby every couple of minutes.